 to help make a difference by providing spay/neuter and other vetting assistance to pit bull owners in our community; specifically owners that cannot afford the surgery on their own.
 We hoped that spay/neuter would help decrease the number of pit bulls taken into the city shelter, thereby decreasing the number of pit bulls being euthanized in Lubbock each year.

-Through a grant funded initiative (Pit Stop), we have spayed/neutered over 800 dogs in 2012, 2013, 2014, 2015, 2016, and 2017 in the city of Lubbock.
+Through a grant funded initiative (Pit Stop), we have spayed/neutered over 800 dogs each year since 2012 in the city of Lubbock.
 We hope to continue these services.
 At Pit Stop we also provide education regarding spay/neuter, anti-chaining, and responsible ownership.
 There is still a significant need for this initiative in our community.
 The number of pit bulls euthanized each year at the shelter is heartbreaking.

 Pit bull approximations from the city shelter: